mrpetro/OpenBreed/README.md

  - *Alien Breed (Special Edition 92)* - (ABSE)
  - *Alien Breed II: Horror continues* - (ABHC)
  - *Alien Breed: Tower Assault* - (ABTA)

+## Is this playable?
+ *Not yet*

 ## Project wiki
 [Over here](https://github.com/mrpetro/OpenBreed/wiki) - Not updating it that much...
 Sorry...

 ## Obtaining game resources

-Best way to obtain resources for ABSE is to get them from Amiga port.
+Best way to obtain resources for ABSE is to get them from Amiga version.
 This would require some decrunching of ATN! files.
 As for ABHC, luckly the game was added as a bonus to ABTA CD32 release and this verion has standard file system on CD.
 This would also require some ATN! decrunching.
 ABTA PC port uses exactly same resources as Amiga version but the container is EPF archive, which can be handled.

-## What is ready
+## What is ready?

 * MAP reader for ABTA (it will probably for for all three titles since this format didn't changed that much)
 * SPR(spriteset) reader for ABTA